-Forty-three unique tags were detected by the Chowade River PIT array (4 Rainbow Trout and 39 Bull Trout), and direction could be determined for 38 tags (the remaining tags were only detected on one antenna; Appendix F).
-Twenty-two tags (18 Bull Trout and 4 Rainbow Trout) were only detected moving downstream, while four tags (all Bull Trout) were only detected moving upstream.
-The remaining 12 tags (35% of all Bull Trout detected by the array) were first detected moving upstream, then subsequently detected moving downstream.
-The mean and standard deviation time difference between upstream and downstream movements (i.e., Bull Trout residence time) was 27.1 ± 7.4 days.
+57 unique tags were detected by the Chowade River PIT array (52 Bull Trout, 2 Mountain Whitefish, and 3 Rainbow Trout, and direction could be determined for 38 tags (the remaining tags were only detected on one antenna; Appendix E).
+Twenty-two tags (18 Bull Trout and 4 Rainbow Trout) were only detected moving downstream, while four tags (all Bull Trout) were only detected moving 12 tags (35% of all Bull Trout detected by the array) were first detected moving upstream, then subsequently detected moving downstream.
+The mean and standard deviation time difference between upstream and downstream movements (i.e., Bull Trout residence time) was 22.5 ± 18.3 days.

-Tagged Bull Trout in the Chowade River primarily moved upstream between August 13 and September 13 (one Bull Trout was detected moving upstream on September 24), and moved downstream from September 2 to September 24.
+Tagged Bull Trout in the Chowade River primarily moved upstream from August 13 to September 13 (one Bull Trout was detected moving upstream on September 24) and moved downstream from September 2 to September 24.
 Upstream detection efficiency (for all species and tag sizes) over the entire monitoring period was 95%, while downstream detection efficiency was 93%.

-Fourteen unique tags were detected by the Cypress River PIT array (10 Bull Trout, 3 Rainbow Trout, and 1 Mountain Whitefish), and direction was determined for 12 of them (Appendix F).
+Thirty-three unique tags were detected by the Cypress River PIT array (30 Bull Trout, and 3 Rainbow Trout), and direction was determined for 13 of them (Appendix E).
 Two Bull Trout were detected moving upstream; one moved upstream on September 3 but was not detected moving downstream, and one moved upstream on August 13 and again on September 8, but its final downstream movement was not detected.
 Six Bull Trout moved downstream between September 10 and September 19, but none of these were not detected moving upstream, and likely migrated prior to the installation of the PIT array.
+Bull Trout residence time was 28.9 ± 14.7 days.
 Upstream detection efficiency (for all species and tag sizes) over the entire monitoring period was 86%, while downstream detection efficiency was 100%.